 Nominated by Westminster City Council

 Mark is a councillor for St James’s ward in Westminster, which includes Covent Garden.
 He was nominated as a trustee by Westminster City Council in February 2019.

 Cllr Ranjit Singh is the Labour Councillor for Cantelowes Ward in the London Borough of Camden was nominated as a Trustee in October 2019.

 Terry St.Clair has been a professional musician for over forty years.
 He has been involved with Covent Garden since 1982 as a performer and a member of the Street Performers Association and the Covent Garden Safer Neighbourhood Ward Panel.
 Terry was active in the mapping out of performance pitches on the East Piazza and James Street in collaboration with Westminster City Council.
 His music has been used in major films and he has written and published several articles and songs on the history of Covent Garden.
 Terry has been a member of the Trust since 2012 and a trustee since November 2018.

 Alana joined the Trust as its Administrator in July 2019 and brings with her many years’ experience from the local government and charity sectors.
-She has always enjoyed delving into history and this aspect of the role especially appeals to her, along with the chance to see firsthand how Covent Garden’s history has been preserved over the years, and how the area will continue to develop in line with modern day demands.
+Alana has always enjoyed delving into history and this aspect of the role especially appeals to her, along with the chance to see firsthand how Covent Garden’s history has been preserved over the years, and how the area will continue to develop in line with modern day demands.